wash-n-dash/wash-n-dash.github.io/index.md

 # Development History

-### Milestone 1: Mockup development
+### Milestone 1: Mockup and Data Model Development
 This milestone started on 4/2/18 and ends on 4/12/18

-The goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system which we developed as a Meteor app.
+The goals of Milestone 1 include the following:
+* Create a set of HTML pages providing a mockup of the pages in the system

-Mockups for the following four pages were implemented during M1:
+* Implement the data model which is the underlying set of Mongo Collections and the operations upon them that would support our application
+* Connect the user interface to the underlying data model

-Milestone 1 was implemented as [Wash-N-Dash GitHub Milestone M1](https://github.com/wash-n-dash)
+Milestone 1 consisted of 8 issues (2 per developer), and progress was managed via the [Wasg-N-Dash GitHub Project M1](https://github.com/wash-n-dash)

+### Milestone 2: Authentication and Administration
+This milestone started on 4/12/18 and ends on 4/24/18

+The goals of Milestone 2 include the following:
+* Set up authentication using the University of Hawaii test CAS system
+* Create an administrator role in the system to override non-admin users' actions

+Milestone 2 consisted of 8 issues (2 per developer), and progress was managed via the [Wasg-N-Dash GitHub Project M2](https://github.com/wash-n-dash)

+### Milestone 3: Authentication and Administration
+This milestone started on 4/24/18 and ends on 5/4/18

+The goals of Milestone 3 include the following:
+* Applying a raspberry pi appliance monitor (using a vibration sensor) in order to more accurately reflect the usage of the washing machines/dryers in the laundry room(s)

-Milestone 1 consisted of 8 issues, and progress was managed via the [Wasg-N-Dash GitHub Project M1](https://github.com/wash-n-dash):
+Milestone 3 consisted of 8 issues (2 per developer), and progress was managed via the [Wasg-N-Dash GitHub Project M3](https://github.com/wash-n-dash)

-Each issue was implemented in its own branch, and merged into master when completed.

-requirements:

-Use GitHub issues and a GitHub project called “M1” to manage the development of this release of the system.
-Use Issue Driven Project Management practices.
+# further requirements to be completed by 4/12:

 Up-to-date screen shots showing the state of the project.
 Each screenshot should be documented with a link to the same page running on Galaxy.